 King's has a friendly and diverse student body with a good number of international students, which makes the College a particularly rich environment for students with an interest in languages and cultures across the world.
 In an average year, there are normally some native speakers of most languages taught on the course.
 King's travel grants are available to help fund visits to other countries during the vacations.

 MML is strong at King's, both in student numbers and in academic performance.
 We have a lively community of around 30 undergraduate Modern Linguists plus a healthy number of Fellows.
-We offer in-college teaching in French, German, Linguistics, Russian and Spanish.
+We offer in-college teaching in French, German, Linguistics, and Spanish.
 Any combination of languages allowed by the Faculty can be accommodated at King’s.